 To refuel, head to Simon Road for Lola’s Cafe, or dig in to the iconic Punggol Nasi Lemak and Selegie Tau Huay (beancurd) just round the corner.
 Closer to the heart of the neighbourhood and the MRT station, you can pick up no-frills essentials at Hougang Mall and Hougang 1.

 The shophouse-lined streets of this colourful district was once a simple track through a betel nut and fruit orchard, established in the 1830s by the Norris Brothers.
 Years later, the municipality decided to expand the road before aptly naming it Jalan Besar, which translates from Malay to "big road".

 Now a conserved area, Jalan Besar is home to an eclectic stretch of eateries, cafés, entertainment venues, and religious sites.
 It’s also a hostel hotspot, and a haunt for backpackers and globetrotters seeking affordable accommodation.

 This is one of the best areas to go café-hopping, so check out hangouts like Butter Studio for its incredible baked goods and Chye Seng Huat Hardware for some potent coffee (or a cold brew on tap).
 Don’t miss other highlights like The General Company for artisanal products and handcrafted wares—they make for great souvenirs.

-If you’re sticking around for dinner, hit up places such as The Refinery for Japanese kushiyaki (grilled skewered food) and bespoke cocktails, or if you want some local delights, make a beeline for Jalan Berseh Food Centre for orh luak (fried oyster omelette) and, for the adventurous, turtle soup.
+If you’re sticking around for dinner, hit up places such as The Refinery for Japanese kushiyaki (grilled skewered food) and bespoke cocktails, or if you want some local delights, head to Berseh Food Centre for orh luak (fried oyster omelette) and local aromatic kopi (coffee).